The Board of Directors is responsible for and oversees the governance, culture and management of CSR.

 Keeping Directors Informed

-The Chairman shall brief new Directors on their roles and responsibilities and make available the minutes and papers of Board and Committee meetings.
+The Chair shall brief new Directors on their roles and responsibilities and make available the minutes and papers of Board and Committee meetings.

 New Directors shall also be briefed by the Managing Director and other senior executives about the Company, its structure, people, policies and culture, the industries in which it operates and business strategies and performance.
 Their induction will include a series of site visits to review operations.